FeitianSmartcardReader/BR500_AND_BR301BLE_SDK_Latest/CCID_Driver/Windows/Readme.txt

-*Please confirm your bluetooth module on your PC support BLE Technology 2021/01/14
+*Please confirm your bluetooth module on your PC support BLE Technology 2021/04/22
+	Released V5 version, and now you can using 2 BLE reader with latest driver at the same time.
+2021/01/14
 	Improve the card reading speed
 	Optimized card slot detection events